 Value is easily measured as price, but is much more difficult to measure as a benefit.
 Sellers can identify means of co-created value through a four-step process of identifying resources, making competitive comparisons, locating differentiation points and mapping to customer preferences.

-*Please note that Indiana is on Eastern Daylight Time (EDT).
+*Please note that Indiana is on Eastern Time (ET).

 *A printable pdf of the agenda is available for download here.

 Implications of Evolving Ag and the Sales Process

 The Discovery Process